Reference Interaction Models for Remote Attestation Procedures

 Streaming Remote Attestation serves as the foundational concept for

-[DesignPatterns].
-It entails establishing subscription states to
+pattern [ISIS].
+It entails establishing subscription state to enable

 7.3.1.
 Streaming Remote Attestation without a Broker